 He rose from the dead, which was another level, each completed phase being

-right-hand of the power of God, completing our salvation.
+right-hand of absolute power, completing our salvation.

 (67c) Authority